 He attended Wheaton College and Wheaton Graduate School, and graduated summa cum laude in both his B.A.
 (1988) and M.A.
 (1989) degrees, in Biblical Studies and Systematic Theology respectively.
 He earned his Ph.D. in Religion from the University of Iowa School of Religion (2000).
 Don and his wife Beth joined staff in the fall of 1975, having served as community minister, as Director of World Impact Wichita, and as Vice President of Education.
 He has also served in pastoral ministries, as church planter, associate and lead pastor.

-In addition to his current duties as the Institute’s Director and as professor in its Hope School of Ministry, Dr. Davis also serves as World Impact’s national Vice President of Leadership Development, and oversees the training of urban missionaries, church planters, and city pastors, and facilitates training opportunities for urban Christian workers in evangelism, church growth, and pioneer missions.
-He also leads the Institute’s extensive distance learning programs (as of October 2013 we have 154 Institute satellites in 12 countries), and facilitates leadership development efforts for organizations and denominations like Prison Fellowship, the Evangelical Free Church of America, and the Church of God in Christ.
+In addition to his current duties as the Institute’s Director and as professor in its Hope School of Ministry, Dr. Davis also serves as World Impact’s national Vice President of Church Resources, and oversees the training of urban missionaries, church planters, and city pastors, and facilitates training opportunities for urban Christian workers in evangelism, church growth, and pioneer missions.
+He also leads the Institute’s extensive distance learning programs (as of July 2014 we have 172 Institute satellites in 12 countries), and facilitates leadership development efforts for organizations and denominations like Prison Fellowship, the Evangelical Free Church of America, and the Church of God in Christ.

 A recipient of numerous teaching and academic awards, Don has served as professor and faculty at a number of fine academic institutions, having lectured and taught courses in religion, theology, philosophy, and biblical studies at schools such as Wheaton College, St. Ambrose University, the Houston Graduate School of Theology, the University of Iowa School of Religion, the and Robert E. Webber Institute of Worship Studies.
 He has authored a number of texts, curricula, and study materials to equip urban leaders, including the Capstone Curriculum, TUMI's premiere 16 module distance education seminary instruction.
 One of his latest books, Sacred Roots: A Primer On Retrieving the Great Tradition, focuses on how urban churches can be renewed through a rediscovery of the historic orthodox faith.
 Dr. Davis has participated in academic lectureships such as the Staley Lecture series, renewal conferences like the Promise Keepers rallies, and theological consortiums like the University of Virginia Lived Theology Project Series.
 He is also a member of the American Academy of Religion and the Society of Biblical Literature.
 Don received the Distinguished Alumni Fellow Award from the University of Iowa College of Liberal Arts and Sciences in 2009.
 He is also a member of the Society of Biblical Literature, and the American Academy of Religion.

 Don has been married to Elizabeth (Beth) since February 1975.
 Their oldest son, Matthew David, was 26 years old when he went home to be with the Lord in August of 2003.
-They have two other grown children, Joanna Davis-McEligatt, an assistant professor of ethnic studies at the University of Louisiana (Lafayette), and Daniel, who lives in Wichita, Kansas, serves with The Urban Ministry Institute, and is completing a Masters in English at the University of Iowa.
+They have two other grown children, Joanna Davis-McEligatt, an assistant professor of ethnic studies at the University of Louisiana (Lafayette), and Daniel, who lives in Wichita, Kansas, and serves with The Urban Ministry Institute.

 Dr. Davis Speaking Engagement Request